ScrappyCocco/7DOS-Plugin/README.md

 # 7DOS Grafana Plugin

 A Bayesian network is a probabilistic graphical model (a type of statistical model) that represents a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
-Bayesian networks are ideal for taking an event that occurred and predicting the likelihood that any one of several possible known causes was the contributing factor.
+Bayesian networks are idealfor taking an event that occurred and predicting the likelihood that any one of several possible known causes was the contributing factor.

 More details in [Wikipedia.](https://en.wikipedia.org/wiki/Bayesian_network)

 ## The plugin
 ![//Plugin screenshot here](SCREENSHOT.PNG "Screenshot of the plugin node-flux connection page")

 Our plugin gets flows of information from one or more inputs and can perform a probabilistic inference through several steps:
-1. Read a Bayesian network definition from a .json file
+1. Read a Bayesian network definition from a .json file;
-2. Set a data source which stores data flows
+2. Set a data source which stores data flows;
-3. Associate flows to network's nodes
+3. Associate flows to network's nodes;
-4. Perform probabilistic inference
+4. Perform probabilistic inference;
 6. Write results in a database.
-In our case InfluxDB is the default one
+In our case InfluxDB is the default one;
-5. Display the results with Grafana default panel (Graph, Singlestat, etc)
+7. Display the results with Grafana default panel (Graph, Singlestat, etc);

 ## How to Build